 Not easy to get a reply

-This is partly a technical issue – they don’t have proper lead management systems in place – and partly a matter of trust.
-Indonesians are generally very cautious with people they don’t know well and thus, are likely to assume that you are not serious.
+It is partly a technical issue – they don’t have proper lead management systems in place – and partly a matter of trust.
+Indonesians are generally very cautious with people they don’t know well and thus are likely to assume that you are not serious.

-Communication via email can work well, but only if you already have been in contact before.
-Our recommendation is that instead of sending cold emails, try to reach the supplier via phone.
-Better yet, aim for a face-to-face meeting.
+Communication via email can work well but only if you have already been in contact before.
+We recommend that instead of sending cold emails, try to reach the supplier via phone or better yet, aim for a face-to-face meeting.

 Other difficulties that are common to arise are all sorts of communication issues – from lack of knowledge regarding the local culture to language barriers from both sides.